PRayno/moveon/README.md

 Prior to usage, you must contact your MoveON technical rep to activate the API in your MoveON instance.

 Then, you have to generate a self-signed X509 certificate for your API client (.pem) and bind the serial number to a MoveON user (see technical doc for that)

+Only the new version of the API (3.0) is now supported as the older version is set to be discontinued in january 2021.

 ### Retrieve information
 To gather information, you need the entity to look for and the criteria you want to search on.